-SIR reported a SSS(1) decline of 1.4% for the SIR Restaurants in Q1 2019.
+SIR reported flat SSS(1) and a SSS(1) decline of 0.7% for the SIR Restaurants in Q2 2019 and YTD 2019, respectively.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
 Other factors are identified below.